Informo/specs/content/introduction/scsp.md

 On top of that, it **must** be tagged with only one label describing its state, which **must** be one of:

 * `scsp:pending`: this SCS is pending review.
-* `scsp:review`: a review of this SCS is under way by one of the Informo core team members.
 The review process for this type of SCS is described below.
 * `scsp:merged`: the SCS has been accepted and the pull request has been merged.
 * `scsp:won't merge`: the reviewer decided this SCS isn't fit for merging, and **must** justify their decision before closing the pull request.